KevinMusgrave/pytorch-metric-learning/docs/datasets.md

 Datasets classes give you a way to automatically download a dataset and transform it into a PyTorch dataset.

+All implemented datasets have disjoint train-test splits, ideal for benchmarking on image retrieval and one-shot/few-shot classification tasks.

 ## BaseDataset

 All dataset classes extend this class and therefore inherit its ```__init__``` parameters.